I'll take what you're wiling to give me.

 bathos is a kind of ridiculous and drama-deflating antclimax that in turn creates its own tragicomic drama

-― a used up cumrag who now plays NFL for the Bengals (acoleuthic), Tuesday, 17 November 2009 17:48 (nine years ago) link
+― a used up cumrag who now plays NFL for the Bengals (acoleuthic), Tuesday, 17 November 2009 17:48 (eleven years ago) link

 Xenkais' Legend D'Eere sounds like ants or bugs moving a large object that ends with an antclimax